VanirLab/VOS/README.md

 an automate vulnerability and penetration testing.

 -------------------------------------
-## Django Debug toolbar
+## Toolbar debug
-To use the Django Debug toolbar install "django-debug-toolbar" and in local_settings.py set DEBUG_TOOLBAR to True
+To use the Django debug tool, install "django-debug-toolbar" and in local_settings.py set DEBUG_TOOLBAR to True

 -------------------------------------